filecoin-project/specs/expected-consensus.md

 Expected Consensus is a consensus protocol that works by electing a miner from a weighted set in proportion to their power.
 In the case of Filecoin, participants and powers are drawn from the storage [power table](storage-market.md#the-power-table), where power is equivalent to storage provided through time.

 Leader Election in Expected Consensus must be Secret, Fair and Verifiable.
 This is achieved through the use of randomness used to run the election.
-In the case of Filecoin's use of EC, the blockchain tracks an independent ticket chain.
-These tickets are used as randomness for Leader Election.
+In the case of Filecoin's EC, the blockchain tracks an independent ticket chain.
+These tickets are used as randomness inputs for Leader Election.
 Every block generated references an `ElectionProof` derived from a past ticket.
 The ticket chain is extended by the miner who generates a new ticket with each attempted election.

-In cases in which no winning ticket is found by any miner in a given round (i.e. no block is mined on the network), miners move on to the next ticket in the ticket chain to attempt a new leader election.
+In cases in which no winning ticket is found by any miner in a given round (i.e. no block, or a `null block`, is mined on the network), miners move on to the next ticket in the ticket chain to attempt a new leader election.
+Note that a null block is not included in a TipSet, since null blocks are, by definition, not blocks.
 When this happens, miners should nonetheless generate a new ticket prior to the new leader election, thereby appropriately prolonging the ticket chain (the block chain can never be longer than the ticket chain).
 This situation is fleshed out in the [Losing Tickets](#losing-tickets) section.

-In order to pressure the network to converge on a single chain, each miner may only submit one block per round (see: `Slashing`).
+In order to pressure the network to converge on a single chain, each miner may only submit one block per round (see: [`Slashing`](#slashing)).

 TODO: pictures of ticket chain and block chain